 Dr Melina Smirniou is a conservator and archaeological scientist.
 She has worked at the British Museum, co-directed and founded Conservators Without Borders, and is a member of the Board of Trustees of the not-for-profit Heritage Without Borders.
-Research interests include the Late Bronze Age primary production and glass trade in Egypt, Mesopotamia and Eastern Mediterranean, as well as analysis and characterisation of glass and glazed ceramics from a wide geographical and chronological range.School Staff List Make an Enquiry
+Research interests include the Late Bronze Age primary production and glass trade in Egypt, Mesopotamia and Eastern Mediterranean, as well as analysis and characterisation of glass and glazed ceramics from a wide geographical and chronological range.Academic Staff List Make an Enquiry

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

 How you are assessed